 - allocate any remaining capital to 7-10 Year U.S. Treasuries

 Volatility, as expressed by the VIX, is typically negatively correlated to U.S. stocks.
-By adding long exposure to the VIX, we can, therefore, partially hedge stocks against sudden downturns.
+Therefore, we can partially hedge stocks against sudden downturns by adding long exposure to the VIX.

 The chart above shows the resulting exposure over time.
 The asset allocation is mostly static, with larger shifts occurring as a reaction to increased volatility.
 Because these adjustments are neither fast-moving nor overly severe, we only need to rebalance once per week without incurring undue timing risk.